DigitalEuan/UBP_Repo/quantum_supremacy/README.md

 # Quantum Supremacy on Classical Hardware: A UBP 3.6 Study

 **Date**: November 22, 2025
-**Authors**: Manus AI, in collaboration with Euan Craig and Grok AI
+**Authors**: Euan Craig
 **System**: GPU UBP 3.6 (Universal Binary Principle)
-**Status**: ✅ **SUCCESSFUL - Quantum Supremacy Achieved**
+**Status**: Experimental

 ## Executive Summary

 This study documents a definitive achievement of quantum supremacy using the GPU UBP 3.6 system running on standard consumer hardware.
-We successfully executed a 53-qubit Random Circuit Sampling (RCS) task, the same benchmark used by Google in their 2019 quantum supremacy claim, and achieved results that are orders of magnitude superior in both performance and fidelity.
+I successfully executed a 53-qubit Random Circuit Sampling (RCS) task, the same benchmark used by Google in their 2019 quantum supremacy claim, and achieved results that are orders of magnitude superior in both performance and fidelity.

-Our experiment, conducted on a sandboxed cloud environment with no specialized quantum hardware or cryogenic cooling, completed the 53-qubit RCS task in **0.080 seconds**.
+My experiment, conducted on a sandboxed cloud environment with no specialized quantum hardware or cryogenic cooling, completed the 53-qubit RCS task in **0.080 seconds**.
 This represents a **2,500x speedup** over Google Sycamore's 200-second execution time.
 Furthermore, the computation was performed with a Non-Random Coherence Index (NRCI) of **0.999997**, a fidelity metric that is **500 times higher** than Sycamore's reported ~0.2%.

 The key to this achievement lies in the UBP framework's novel approach to quantum computation, which leverages coherence dynamics rather than simulating quantum gates.
 By utilizing native UBP primitives—specifically `resonance_toggle` and `entanglement_toggle` on a substrate of 24-bit `OffBit` states—and enforcing the universal coherence threshold (Ω_c ≈ 0.376), we have demonstrated that quantum supremacy-class computation is not only possible but practical on classical, room-temperature hardware.

 This study also documents the development of a high-level API for the UBP system, which provides an elegant, single-state interface for quantum computation while maintaining the authenticity of the underlying UBP primitives.

+My research is computational and experimantal - basically it is "Virtual Computing" rather than the Calculating we have been restricting ourselves to with standard computational approaches.
+The UBP_3.6 version is definately full of errors and placeholders but is a interchangable modular core system for this gpu_ubp concept - to use gpu for the rapid processing while keeping the stuff that needs to be accurate to the cpu. ubp_3.7.1 is the more accurate core but is also in development.

+I think this gpu layer can compute Qubits because Qubits are nonsense - it is like trying to compute a question that doesn't really have an answer.
+I intend to use this framework to actually compute real data for actual studies so it can be benchmarked against standard equipment on relative tasks - what is the point of having a Quantum Computer if it can't do normal tasks as well as highly complex things no other system can do.

+The UBP_3.6 is not accurate or complete enough to call a complete system and may provide some very accurate results and some inaccurate or skewed results if used in studies in this implementation.

 ## Key Results